CATHY-Org/CATHY_days_2023/README.md

 Roadmap for the organisation of the 2nd agrogeophysics seminar

 - contributors: B. Mary, M. Camporese, C. Paniconi, M. Putti
-- location: Padua (IT)
+- location: CENTRE FOR STUDIES ON ALPINE ENVIRONMENT in San Vito di Cador
+- Date: **May 31st and June 1st, 2023**
 - funding?
-- possible date: the week of the May 29th - June 2nd.

 ## Board